 - Software product value streams offer and support software products.
 Examples include ERP systems, SaaS, and desktop and mobile applications.

 - Supporting value streams include end-to-end workflows for various supporting activities.
-Examples include the lifecycle for employee hiring and retention, supplier contracting, executing the annual budget process, and completing a full enterprise sales cycle.
+Examples include employee hiring and retention lifecycle, supplier contracting, executing the annual budget process, and completing an entire enterprise sales cycle.

-It stands to reason that large enterprises typically offer a wide variety of products and services to their customers.
+It stands to reason that large enterprises typically offer their customers a wide variety of products and services.
 That’s one of the ways they grow.
-As such, it follows that there are a substantial number of value streams within those enterprises.
-Figure 5 illustrates how the ‘consumer loan’ value stream is just one of the offerings and operational value streams of a large commercial bank .
+As such, it follows that there are substantial value streams within those enterprises.
+Figure 4 illustrates how the ‘consumer loan’ value stream is just one of a large commercial bank’s offerings and operational value streams .

 Value Stream Definition Template

-The value stream definition template can be used to further elaborate and understand the characteristics of the identified operational value stream.
-Figure 6 provides an example.
+The value stream definition template in Figure 5 can be used as an aid to elaborate and understand the characteristics of the identified operational value stream.

-Once the operational value stream steps are identified, the next activity is to identify the solutions that are developed to support it, or that it provides to its customers.
-It’s important to map the connections from the solutions to the various steps in the value stream as well as identifying the people who operate these solutions.
-This creates a deeper understanding of how it all works, as the consumer loan example illustrates in Figure 7.
+Once the Operational Value Stream steps are identified, the next activity is identifying the solutions needed to support it.
+It’s essential to map the connections from the solutions to the various steps in the value stream and identify the people who operate these solutions.
+The map creates a deeper understanding of how it all works, as the consumer loan example illustrates in Figure 6.